 - Bounty Hunters in that universe also have an accepted code of conduct.
-No Bounty Is Worth Dying For, People Don't Have Bounties, Only Acquisitions Have Bounties (meaning that anyone you are being paid to shoot is just a target, not a sentient being), Capture By Design, Kill By Necessity, No Hunter Shall Slay Another Hunter, No Hunter Shall Refuse Aid to Another Hunter, No Hunter Shall Interfere With Another's Hunt (the rules of not sabotaging/killing other Hunters rule are not in play with the Great Hunt, where the goal is to compete with other hunters, however), and In the Hunt One Captures or Kills, Never Both (meaning you don't kill an unarmed target who has surrendered.
-If they try to escape, however...)
+No Bounty Is Worth Dying For; People Don't Have Bounties, Only Acquisitions Have Bounties (meaning that anyone you are being paid to shoot is just a target, not a sentient being); Capture By Design, Kill By Necessity; No Hunter Shall Slay Another Hunter; No Hunter Shall Refuse Aid to Another Hunter; No Hunter Shall Interfere With Another's Hunt (the rules of not sabotaging/killing other Hunters rule are not in play with the Great Hunt, where the goal is to compete with other hunters, however); and In the Hunt One Captures or Kills, Never Both (meaning you don't kill an unarmed target who has surrendered.
+If they try to escape is another story).

 - The Ferengi Rules of Acquisition from Star Trek: Deep Space Nine, which range from harsh ("A Ferengi without profit is no Ferengi at all.") to pragmatic ("You can't make a deal if you're dead.") to Pet the Dog ("Good customers are as rare as latinum.
 Treasure them.")

 - Hustle often refers to 'the Grifter's Code'.